microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/21.png" />

-   You should see multiple teams in your plan now.
+   You will see multiple teams in your plan now.

    <img src="images/22.png" />